lipinskipawel/game-engine/README.md

 ## How to release game-engine module

-Release process is semi-manual.
-It begins by adding a tag version (e.g. `v5.0.0`) to a specific commit and assigning version to `version` in `build.gradle.kts`.
+Release process is semi-automated.
+It begins by adding a tag version (e.g. `v6.1.0`) to a specific commit and assigning version to `version` in `build.gradle.kts`.
 Tagged commit will be release as a new version of library.
 Versioning is made according to [semver].
 Every change has to be described in the [changelog] file.